Welcome, Guest. Please login or register.

 Should I inform you about wrong and incomplete information?

 It's very important you do that!
-If you find out that the information available online isn't correct please drop an e-mail to Crown.
+If you find out that the information available online isn't correct please drop an e-mail to AMP staff.
 We would very much appreciate you to contact AMP if you can correct/add info on any other musicians listed in the database.
 We have for a goal to collect 100% certified and complete data on ALL Amiga musicians.

 Can you remove my entry in AMP's Composer Database?